collin/carol-chung-editor/README.md

 4 It would be better to add a key press requirement to deselect a currently selected shape.
 For ex, you need to press Ctrl and click on a selected shape in order to deselect it.
 This seems more functional but I ran out of time to implement it.

+* Currently the max height of the Shape Editor section is hard-coded to 500px.
+Otherwise the canvas was getting stretched out vertically resulting in shape height distortions.
+When more than 2 shapes are selected, you need to scroll down to view all the property editors.

 * Also I ran out of time to refactor the code.
 I tried to clean up basic console statements and comments but there are sections where the code could be more DRY.